FernandoBasso/devnotes/content/Clojure/The reduce Function in Clojure.md

 ;;=> 300
 ```

 The examples with an empty input collection return 0 and 1 respectively because that is what `+` and `*` return as their “identity”.
-See
+See [Identity Property or Neutral Value of an Operation](Identity%20Property%20or%20Neutral%20Value%20of%20an%20Operation.md).